Clitheroe

 Approximate total clinker production: 25,000 tonnes

-Ownership: Clitheroe Portland Cement Co. (initially owned by William Rowe and Co.)
+Ownership: Clitheroe Portland Cement Co.
+Initially owned by William Rowe and Co.; a company was formed in 1892, taken over by Carter & Sons Ltd in 1902.

 Not to be confused with the Ribblesdale or Isis plants.
 This was formed as a sideline of the Bellmanpark Lime Works.
+William Rowe became a "cement maker" in 1879, but it is unclear whether the product was Portland.
 It had a single, dry-process bottle kiln.
-There is no reason to suppose it ever varied from Davis’ 1907 capacity of 20 t/week .
+It was up for sale in 1889, with a declared kiln capacity of 25 t/week.
+There is no reason to suppose it ever varied much from Davis’ 1907 capacity of 20 t/week .
 The plant had good rail links associated with the large lime plant, but it is doubtful whether its product travelled far outside the Ribblesdale area.
-Making what was essentially a “natural” cement, the plant faded away as marketing of modern cements penetrated the area.
+The plant faded away as marketing of modern cements penetrated the area.
 A bank of four of the lime kilns still exists but the cement kiln has gone: the site is now waste ground with a few foundations showing.

 Power supply